-Subject to the limitation of liability set forth in Section 8, the terms and provisions of this indemnity, and the provisions of Sections 9(A) and 9(B), each Party shall protect, defend, indemnify and save harmless any Indemnified Person (as defined in Section 9(A)) from, against and in respect of, any and all loss, liability, damage and reasonable expenses for accounting, consulting, engineering, investigation, cleanup, response, removal and/or disposal and other remedial costs, directly or indirectly imposed upon, incurred by or asserted against any Indemnified Person arising out of or in conjunction with any claim or claims by any other Person or Persons (including, without limitation, a Governmental Authority), arising out of or in connection with (i) the use, generation, refining, manufacture, transportation, transfer, production, processing, storage, handling, or treatment of any Regulated Materials, on, under or from the facilities of the indemnifying Party; (ii) a Release, or threatened Release of any Regulated Materials on, under or from the facilities of indemnifying Party; (iii) the cleanup, removal and/or disposal of any Regulated Materials on, under or from the facilities of the indemnifying Party required by any Environmental Law or any Governmental Authority; (iv) any personal exposure or injury (including wrongful death) or property damage (real or personal) arising out of or related to such Regulated Materials, including any damage arising out of any cleanup required by the Governmental Authorities or Environmental Laws; (v) any lawsuit brought or threatened, settlement reached, or government order relating to such Regulated Materials; or (vi) any violation of laws, orders, rules, regulations, requirements, guidelines, or demands of Governmental Authorities, including permits and licenses under Environmental Laws, which are based upon or in any way related to such Regulated Materials.
+[General Comment – unclear on the intent of this introductory restriction] Subject to the limitation of liability set forth in Section 8 and notwithstanding the terms and provisions of this indemnity, and the provisions of Sections 9(A) and 9(B)], each Party shall protect, defend, indemnify and save harmless any Indemnified Person (as defined in Section 9(A)) from, against and in respect of, any and all loss, liability, damage and reasonable expenses for consulting, engineering, investigation, cleanup, response, removal and/or disposal and other remedial costs, directly or indirectly imposed upon, incurred by or asserted against any Indemnified Person arising out of or in conjunction with any claim or claims by any other Person or Persons (including, without limitation, a Governmental Authority), arising out of or in connection with acts or omissions of the indemnifying Party with respect to the (i) the use, generation, refining, manufacture, transportation, transfer, production, processing, storage, handling, or treatment of any Regulated Materials, on, under or from the facilities of the indemnifying Party; (ii) a Release, or threatened Release of any Regulated Materials on, under or from the facilities of indemnifying Party; (iii) the cleanup, removal and/or disposal of any Regulated Materials on, under or from the facilities of the indemnifying Party required by any Environmental Law or any Governmental Authority; (iv) any personal exposure or injury (including wrongful death) or property damage (real or personal) arising out of or related to such Regulated Materials, including any damage arising out of any cleanup required by the Governmental Authorities or Environmental Laws; (v) any lawsuit brought or threatened, settlement reached, or government order relating to such Regulated Materials; or (vi) any violation of laws, orders, rules, regulations, requirements, guidelines, or demands of Governmental Authorities, including permits and licenses under Environmental Laws, which are based upon or in any way related to such Regulated Materials.
 Nothing in this Section shall require a Party to indemnify the other Party with respect to any matter described in clauses (i) through (vi) above except in connection with the Plant, the Site and the Interconnecting Facilities.

-SECTION 10 – REPRESENTATIONS AND WARRANTIES
+SECTION 11 – REPRESENTATIONS AND WARRANTIES